Visualize This: 2D and 3D Graphics Programming for Web Apps

 More and more businesses apply 2D and 3D graphics to effectively show their products and services.
 They use two- and three-dimensional models on their websites, and in their web and mobile applications.
 Just take a look at the 3D configurator of Toyota Camry cars on the site of the company dealership in Australia.
 You can choose car modifications, engine type, body-color, and interior.
 Thanks to 3D graphics the car looks real and beautiful.

 Another example is the custom bag designer from LaikaiLike.
 Using this application, shoppers can choose the size of the handbag, the material, locks, and buttons.
 The finished bag is an exact copy of its prototype.

 2D and 3D graphics libraries: from theory to practice

 We applied Konva.js for the prototype of a training web application.
-Our customer, the company Alekta already had a desktop editor and its Android-version for creating and changing chemical formulas.
-The editor had to be transferred to the web along with all its features: different user roles — students and teachers, different types of answers to chemistry tasks — structural, electronic and molecular formulas, reaction equations etc.
+Our customer, Alekta already had a desktop editor and Android version for creating and changing chemical formulas.
+The editor had to be transferred to the web along with all its features: different user roles — students and teachers, different types of answers to chemistry tasks — structural, electronic, and molecular formulas, reaction equations, etc.

 Why Konva.js?
-This framework can cache objects, and helps design high-performance animations and transitions.
-The biggest advantage of Konva.js is its compatibility with React, that was the core technology on the project.
+This framework can cache objects and helps design high-performance animations and transitions.
+The biggest advantage of Konva.js is its compatibility with React, which was the core technology on the project.
 As you can see, everything was in favor of Konva.js.

 The more information, the less sense you can grasp.
 Visualize!
 Make visual formulas and graphs, mobile and web applications with 2D and 3D effects, apply popular augmented and virtual reality tools.
 This will increase the loyalty of users and attract new customers.